Having payroll issues? Learn how to troubleshoot blocked payroll.

 Your business type (general, non-profit, etc) can impact when the company is responsible for paying this tax.
 We recommend contacting the agency to confirm when the company will be liable.

-If you need to run payroll but do not yet meet the requirements, enter the new employer rate for Virginia in Gusto temporarily.
+If you need to run payroll but do not yet meet the requirements, enter the new employer rate for Vermont in Gusto temporarily.
 Update the rate once you get it.

 You'll get your Employer Number and unemployment tax rate ~two weeks after registering online.